vtex-apps/release-notes/docs/2019-week-39-40/pickup-availability.md

 ## Main advantages

-The new component is a fundamental tool for strengthening **Omnichannel** in your business, allowing users to overcome barriers between brick-and-mortar and online stores.
+The new component is a fundamental tool for strengthening **Omnichannel** experience in your business, allowing users to overcome barriers between brick-and-mortar and online stores.

 ## What you need to do